 - 1. Let env be the environment record component of the running execution context's VariableEnvironment. - 2.
 If code is eval code, then let configurableBindings be true else let configurableBindings be false. - 3.
 If code is strict mode code, then let strict be true else let strict be false. - 4.
 If code is function code, then - a.
 Let func be the function whose [[Call]] internal method initiated execution of code.
 Let names be the value of func's [[FormalParameters]] internal property. - b.
 Let argCount be the number of elements in args. - c.
 Let n be the number 0. - d.
 For each String argName in names, in list order do - i.
 Let n be the current value of n plus 1. - ii.
 If n is greater than argCount, let v be undefined otherwise let v be the value of the n'th element of args. - iii.
 Let argAlreadyDeclared be the result of calling env's HasBinding concrete method passing argName as the argument. - iv.
 If argAlreadyDeclared is false, call env's CreateMutableBinding concrete method passing argName as the argument. - v.
 Call env's SetMutableBinding concrete method passing argName, v, and strict as the arguments. - 5.
 For each FunctionDeclaration f in code, in source text order do - a.
 Let fn be the Identifier in FunctionDeclaration f. - b.
 Let fo be the result of instantiating FunctionDeclaration f as described in Clause 13. - c.
 Let funcAlreadyDeclared be the result of calling env's HasBinding concrete method passing fn as the argument. - d.
 If funcAlreadyDeclared is false, call env's CreateMutableBinding concrete method passing fn and configurableBindings as the arguments. - e.
+Else if env is the environment record component of the global environment then - i.
+Let go be the global object. - ii.
+Let existingProp be the resulting of calling the [[GetProperty]] internal method of go with argument fn. - iii.
+If existing Prop. [[Configurable]] is true, then - 1.
+Call the [[DefineOwnProperty]] internal method of go, passing fn, Property Descriptor {[[Value]]: undefined, [[Writable]]: true, [[Enumerable]]: true, [[Configurable]]: configurableBindings }, and true as arguments. - iv.
+Else if IsAccessorDescriptor(existingProp) or existingProp does not have attribute values {[[Writable]]: true, [[Enumerable]]: true}, then - 1.
+Throw a TypeError exception. - f.
 Call env's SetMutableBinding concrete method passing fn, fo, and strict as the arguments. - 6.
-Let arguments Already Declared be the result of calling env's Has Binding concrete method passing "arguments" as the argument - 7.
+Let argumentsAlreadyDeclared be the result of calling env's HasBinding concrete method passing "arguments" as the argument. - 7.
 If code is function code and argumentsAlreadyDeclared is false, then - a.
 Let argsObj be the result of calling the abstract operation CreateArgumentsObject (10.6) passing func, names, args, env and strict as arguments. - b.
 If strict is true, then - i.
 Call env's CreateImmutableBinding concrete method passing the String "arguments" as the argument. - ii.
 Call env's InitializeImmutableBinding concrete method passing "arguments" and argsObj as arguments. - c.
+Else,

-Else, - i.
+- i.
 Call env's CreateMutableBinding concrete method passing the String "arguments" as the argument. - ii.
 Call env's SetMutableBinding concrete method passing "arguments", argsObj, and false as arguments. - 8.
 For each VariableDeclaration and VariableDeclarationNoIn d in code, in source text order do - a.
 Let dn be the Identifier in d. - b.
 Let varAlreadyDeclared be the result of calling env's HasBinding concrete method passing dn as the argument. - c.
 If varAlreadyDeclared is false, then - i.
-Call env's CreateMutableBinding concrete method passing dn and configurableBindings as the arguments.
+Call env's CreateMutableBinding concrete method passing dn and configurableBindings as the arguments. - ii.

-ii.
 Call env's SetMutableBinding concrete method passing dn, undefined, and strict as the arguments.